-Children are always welcome, especially at our 10am service.
+Children are always welcome at any of our services.
 We usually have activities for the children provided and they are welcome to join everyone else when we receive Holy Communion.

-At St. Philip’s we usually stand when we sing, for the creed, and for the prayer after communion.
-We sit during the readings from the Bible, but stand for the gospel and for the Eucharistic prayer, because the Eucharist is a celebration.
+At St. Philip’s we usually stand when we sing, for The Creed, and for The Prayer after Communion.
+We sit during the readings from the Bible, but stand for the Gospel and for the Eucharistic (Communion) prayer, because the Eucharist is a celebration.
 This can be very confusing until you are more familiar with the service.
 The best rule of thumb is to do what is most comfortable for you.

 There is a large carpark at the front and side of the church.

 As a newcomer you can elect to fill out an information card (these are on the tables in the front lobby - narthex), providing us with your family details, and if you would like to be placed on the Parish Roll.
 If you give us your email address, we will also make sure that you receive Parish email updates.
 You can also email your personal information to [email protected]

 As a visitor/newcomer you are in no way obligated to make a donation.
-However, if you would like to become a regular donor ask the greeter to direct you to the envelope secretary who can set you up with donation envelopes or a pre-authorized remittance (also known as the "Electronic Collection Plate").
+However, if you would like to become a regular donor ask the Greeter to direct you to the Envelope Secretary or Treasurer, who can set you up with donation envelopes or a pre-authorized remittance form.